Shikaga/PitchBlackAnalysis/index.md

 "They say most of your brain shuts down in cryosleep.
 All but the primitive side.
 The animal side.
 No wonder I am still awake"

+Richard B. Riddick
+------------------

+To truly understand the Riddick franchise, we need understand its core, Richard B. Riddick

 In the first twenty four words, Pitch Black tells you more about the character of its protagonist than most films do in their entire three acts.
 These immortal lines hook the audiences attention immediately.
 Who is this character that is somehow unaffected by Cryosleep? who refers to himself as a wholly "primitive animal"?

-Richard B. Riddick
-------------------

-Badass.
-There is no better word to describe Riddick.
-He is a badass.
-A confessed murder, he is supremely competent and while he is arrogant, he has the strength to back up his arrogance.
-He has no strong moral core, but he still lives by a code.
+A confessed murder, Riddick is a total badass.
+Muscled, bald, supremely competent and arrogant, he is the very definition of an action movie hero.

-Some might say that he is the man that every woman wants, and every man wants to be.
-While not a psychologist, I suspect that his character appeals a lot more to men than women.
-The Alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
-He is subsequently feared and idolised.
+The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
+He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.

-And yet, it  this is the very downfall of Riddick franchise.
-The first film, Pitch Black, is a film about survival, about many characters working together to survive the elements.
-In many ways, Riddick is just just one of those characters.

-Yet by the end of the film, we, like Jack in the movie, have fallen into a sort of hero worship of a character who never became much more than human.
-It is often difficult to consider Pitch Black as it's own film, so intertwined is the Riddick legend with sequels and video games.
-But even a person who has only watched Pitch Black will likely come out of the movie with the impression of "Badass", on their minds, which is likely only going to grow over time.

-But is this an accurate representation of Riddick, and is it the reason that Pitch Black is a good movie and Riddick a great character?
+The audience watches his every move, and his "bad guy with a heart of gold", persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.

+Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
+A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save the one they love.
+Shortly after they will escape and save the day.

+The Riddick portrayed in Pitch Black is not one of these protagonists.
+He does what he can to save the other crew members, but he is pragmatic, never expecting a deus ex machina to help him save everyone in the face of impossible odds.
+This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him a very interesting character.

+And so we, like Jack in the movie, fall into a sort of hero worship of Riddick.
+And yet, this hero worship is the very downfall of Riddick franchise, for the writers of the Chronicles of Riddick, likewise fell in love with their character.
+And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

+But before we start to talk about Chronicles, let us have a analyse the character of Riddick in Pitch Black

 Alpha Male
 ----------